brent-soles/CS487-DB-Generator/README.md

 ## Overview

-Here is where we will draft the desgin document.

-Purpose of this document is have a reference of the steps taken to implement a program which produces a vaild Wisconsin Benchmark schema, and details what the data looks like inside a database.
+Purpose of this document is have a reference of the steps taken to implement a program which produces a vaild Wisconsin Benchmark data set and give some insight into what the data looks like inside a database.
 For the initial upload of data, a Postrgres instance on a local machine was used.
 Once we start to benchmark, we will use the databases detailed in the 'Environment' section of this paper.

-The following document uses Python as the primary language, and where applicable, will use psuedo-code with a syntax similar to python.
+The following document uses Python as the programming language, and where applicable, will use psuedo-code with a syntax similar to Python.
 ___
 ## Implementation Notes